☘ Green Message - Evergreen Messages of Spirituality, Sanskrit and Nature

 Bhoomi is held by Divine forces.
 Therefore Bhoomi is not under the control of human beings, individual or collective.
 The goal of human beings should not be to control Nature and extract from Her as much as possible.
 Human beings should see Nature with a worshipful attitude and then accept Her bounty.
 Nature is there to give us, not only materially but also spiritually.

 Bhoomi is upheld by Divine forces, therefore the Devas protect Bhoomi with vigilence.
-Bhoomi Sukta describes Bhoomi as All-Giving (Vishwa Daani).
+Bhoomi Sukta describes Bhoomi as All-Giving (Vishva Daani).
 Everyone is sustained by Bhoomi.
 If Bhoomi is in danger, the life of everyone is in danger.
 So the Devas protect Bhoomi with vigilence.
 When Bhoomi is endangered by human activities, there will be consequences from the divine plane which will give a chance to human beings to correct themselves.

 According to Bhoomi Sukta, the sages tried to understand the real nature of Bhoomi through yogic powers.
 They performed penance sitting above sea and lying immersed in the sea.
 They found that the Heart of Bhoomi lie in the highest Spiritual Sky (Vyoman) which is enveloped by Truth and Immortality.
 Therefore Bhoomi is essentially Divine.
 It is like an incarnation of God nearest and most tangible to us.
 Therefore Bhoomi needs to be looked at with a worshipful attitude.